michael-ross-ven/vengeance/README.md

 performance sensitive or don't involve the top 1% largest of all datasets, there are reasons to use a supplementary library:

-- Instead of using a limited set of generic, compositional operations, the DataFrame requires specialized syntax for specialized operations, which can get very convoluted and awkward for ostensibly simple and common transformations.
+- The DataFrame requires specialized syntax for specialized operations, instead of using a limited set of generic, compositional operations, which can become very convoluted and awkward for ostensibly simple and common scenarios.
 (Antithetical to the Python principle "there should be one — and preferably only one — obvious way to do it").

 - Until performance becomes a deciding factor, it would be desirable to develop with a library